Dan Counce: Professional

 Through the years, Counce established himself as a journeyman player in the NASL.
 After finishing his career at St. Louis, he joined the Boston Minutemen of the North American Soccer League (NASL).
 He bounced from team to team, six total, over the next six years, finishing his NASL career with eight games for the Toronto Blizzard in 1979.
 By this time, however, he had already begun to move towards indoor soccer.
 In 1978, he signed with the Philadelphia Fever of Major Indoor Soccer League (MISL).
 The 1978–1979 MISL season was the first for both the team and the league.
 That year, the Fever went to the MISL championship series, losing to the New York Arrows, despite goals from Counce.
 Counce continued to play in the MISL, but moved to the St. Louis Steamers for the 1979–1980 season.
 That year, Counce was named the team's MVP.
 However, he moved again in the off season to the Baltimore Blast.
 He was the Blast's team MVP in the 1980–1981 season.
 Counce remained with the Blast through the end of the 1983–1984 season when he retired from playing professionally.

 Soccer management

 Counce has been active in managing professional soccer teams even before retiring from playing.
-He was either a General Manager or Assistant General Manager for the St. Louis Steamers in 1979–1980, the Baltimore Blast from 1986–1990 and the St. Louis Storm, also of MISL, from 1990–1991.
+He was either a General Manager or Assistant General Manager for the St. Louis Steamers in 1979–1980, the Baltimore Blast from 1986 to 1990 and the St. Louis Storm, also of MISL, from 1990 to 1991.

-From 1987–1991, Counce served on the United States Soccer Federation Executive Committee and the MISL Board of Directors from 1986–1991.
+From 1987 to 1991, Counce served on the United States Soccer Federation Executive Committee and the MISL Board of Directors from 1986 to 1991.

-On January 15, 1997, the Rapids hired Counce as the team’s General Manager after its first season in Major League Soccer.
-In 2002, MLS named Counce the league’s Executive of the Year.
+On January 15, 1997, the Rapids hired Counce as the team's General Manager after its first season in Major League Soccer.
+In 2002, MLS named Counce the league's Executive of the Year.
 However, just two years later, AEG sold the Rapids to Kroenke Sports and he resigned at the conclusion of his contract in January 2005.